What are dynamic scoring and dynamic analysis?

 Controversy over dynamic scoring

 In principle, dynamic scoring should not be controversial.
 Policymakers and the public want to know how policy changes may affect the budget, whether through direct behavioral responses or macroeconomic feedback.
 In practice, however, dynamic scoring has been controversial: Advocates for a policy often hope that dynamic scoring will make enacting it easier.
-Opponents, however, fear the advocates will be right.
+Opponents fear the advocates will be right.

 In reality, the effect will be more muted.
 Dynamic scores for tax cuts will include the pro-growth incentive effects that advocates emphasize.
 But dynamic scores will also account for offsetting effects, such as higher deficits crowding out investment or people working less because their incomes rise.
-The net of incentive and offsetting effects often yields smaller growth projections than advocates hope.
+The net of incentive and offsetting effects often yields smaller growth projections than advocates hoped for.
 Indeed, dynamic scoring sometimes shows that tax cuts are more expensive than conventionally estimated, usually when pro-growth incentives are not big enough to offset anti-growth effects.

-———.
+Joint Committee on Taxation.
 2017.
 “Macroeconomic Analysis of The Conference Agreement for H.R.
 1, The ‘Tax Cuts and Jobs Act’.”
 Report JCX-69-17.
 Washington, DC: Joint Committee on Taxation.

 Marron, Donald.
 2016.
 “Thoughts on Dynamic Scoring of Fiscal Policies.”
 Washington, DC: Urban-Brookings Tax Policy Center.